SciML/Catalyst.jl/README.md

 and modeling of chemical reaction networks.
-Catalyst utilizes [ModelingToolkit](https://github.com/SciML/ModelingToolkit.jl) `ReactionSystem`s, leveraging ModelingToolkit to enable large-scale simulations through auto-vectorization and parallelism. `ReactionSystems`s can be used to generate ModelingToolkit-based models, allowing the easy simulation and parameter estimation of mass action ODE models, Chemical Langevin SDE models, stochastic chemical kinetics jump process models, and more.
+Catalyst utilizes [ModelingToolkit](https://github.com/SciML/ModelingToolkit.jl) `ReactionSystem`s, leveraging ModelingToolkit to enable large-scale simulations through auto-vectorization and parallelism. `ReactionSystem`s can be used to generate ModelingToolkit-based models, allowing the easy simulation and parameter estimation of mass action ODE models, Chemical Langevin SDE models, stochastic chemical kinetics jump process models, and more.
 Generated models can